rangera/driverClock/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Applicaiton for regulation complaince regarding time worked and time spent driving.
 Backend RESTful service that gathers events and uses those events to generate compliance reports.
+Uses Python's built in sqlite3 for storage.

 <p align="right">(<a href="#top">back to top</a>)</p>